Idowu-Gbolahan/Resolving-Overlapping-CIDRs-in-AWS/README.md

 | AWS PrivateLink | Service-specific, not suitable for general IP routing; doesn't solve the underlying routing problem |
 | Overlay network (Aviatrix, Cilium) | Additional vendor dependency and cost; overkill for this topology |

-The NAT hub architecture delivered the business outcome — a single centralized firewall serving all VPCs — without any of the migration risk or cost escalation of the alternatives.
+The NAT hub architecture delivered the business outcome — a single centralized firewall serving all VPCs, without any of the migration risk or cost escalation of the alternatives.

 ---